PeterDing372/HEPWALTER/README.md

 Here are the End to End commands:
 1. Get microservice of interest running on Node 0 (Refer to Jaylen's script for instructions)
 2. Confirm the singular container is running using "sudo docker stats"
+3. Clone Deepanjali's perf_chain repo.
-3. Follow the following customized perf_chains instructions to gather perf data
+4. Follow these customized perf_chains instructions (inside that repo) to gather perf data

     a.)
 Use `sudo docker stats` to get container ID